-A test to see who is the strongest, Weightlifting has been practiced since ancient times in countries such as Greece and Egypt.
-However, its development as a sport only took place at the end of the 19th Century, especially in Europe.
+Weightlifting, the ultimate test of raw physical strength, has a long, illustrious history in countries such as Greece and Egypt.
+However, its development as a sport only took place at the end of the 19th Century, principally in Europe.

 The first international federation for the sport was established in Austria, in 1890.
-Six years later, Weightlifting was present in the first edition of the Olympic Games of the Modern Era, in Athens, Greece, as part of the Gymnastics programme.
+Six years later, Weightlifting was part of the first edition of the Olympic Games of the Modern Era, in Athens, Greece, as part of the Gymnastics programme.

-The sport was removed from the Olympic programme at the Paris 1900 Games, but it returned to the St. Louis 1904 Games as part of the Athletics competitions.
-It was excluded from the 1908 (London) and 1912 (Stockholm) editions, but it returned definitively to the Antwerp 1920 Games, in Belgium, though only for men.
+The sport was removed from the Olympic programme at the Paris 1900 Games, but returned to the St. Louis 1904 Games as part of the Athletics competition.
+It was excluded, once again from London 1908 and Stockholm 1912, but it was back for good from Antwerp 1920 onwards, although only for men.

-Competition take place on a platform measuring 4 x 4 metres in diameter and a maximum of 15 centimetres in height.
-The discs are secured to the bar with two steel collars, weighing 2.5 kg each.
+The competition take place on a platform measuring 4 x 4 metres, with and a maximum height of 15 centimetres.
+The discs are secured to the bar with two steel collars, each weighing 2.5 kg.

 Participants have three attempts in each event to lift as much weight as possible.
 Having successfully lifted a weight on the bar, the minimum increase must be 2 kilos between the first and second attempts, and at least 1 kg between the second and third.